king1edy/FastBlogApi/README.md

-Blog Api with Authentication using FastApi nad postgres DB
+Blog Api with Authentication using FastApi and postgres DB

 ###################
 # To re-create the virtual enviroment